ben-ryder/jigsaw/README.md

 This project is currently open source, not open contribution.
 You're welcome to make suggestions, raise bugs and ask questions if you want but as I'm primarily developing this for myself I wouldn't really consider this project stable for general use.

-## Credits
-Thanks to Alex Eagleson on dev.to for [his article on setting up a React component library](https://dev.to/alexeagleson/how-to-create-and-publish-a-react-component-library-2oe#adding-rollup) which helped with my initial Rollup setup.

 ## License
 This project is released under the [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) license.